-The Practicum is distinct from the Capstone Seminar, with each course earning three academic credits.
-An approved Practicum should precede the Capstone Seminar since you make a presentation about your Practicum as part of your Capstone Seminar requirements.
+The Practicum is distinct from the MPH Capstone Course (HPH 581), with each course earning three academic credits.
+An approved Practicum should precede the MPH Capstone Course since you will learn how to write an abstract and develop an effective poster presentation based on your Practicum project as part of your MPH Capstone Course requirements.